fbpx

 • Support federal funding for community-level grants that assist entrepreneurs and small business start-ups.

-• Support policies and legislation that provide equal tax treatment for brick-and-mortar and online retailers.
+• Support policies and legislation that provide equal tax treatment for all retail sectors.

-• Support policies that keep energy safe, reliable, and affordable.
+• Support policies ensuring safe, reliable, and affordable energy.

 • Support policies that combat organized retail crime and counterfeit goods.